 If the responsivity of a photodetector (e.g. a photodiode) can be increased without increasing the delivered noise power, the noise-equivalent power can be reduced.
 However, by using an avalanche photodiode, for example, where the responsivity can be greatly enhanced due to an internal amplification mechanism, one also obtains substantially more noise, so that the noise-equivalent power may even be increased.

-and other articles in the category fluctuations and noise
+and other articles in the categories light detection and characterization, fluctuations and noise

 I would like to understand the relationship between the NEP and the signal-to-noise ratio.
 If the NEP is large, does the signal-to-noise ratio become small?